LLC vs Trademark: What Actually Protects Your Brand (And What Doesn’t)

 • product names

 A registered trademark gives you legal rights connected to how the name is used commercially within your industry or category.
+More importantly, it gives you the ability to stop copycats, enforce your rights, reduce brand confusion and protect the equity you’re building.

 If your business relies on visibility, recognition, referrals, audience trust, or digital growth, trademark protection becomes increasingly important as you scale.